 Teaches students how to manage the costs of bringing new products and services to market.
 Provides students with knowledge, tools, and insights to help understand and control the obvious costs associated with new ventures as well as the hidden costs that can eat away at a venture's profits.

-3399 Directed Study in Business Administration (3-3-0)
+3342 Entrepreneurial Capitalization and Funding (3-3-0) Prerequisite: BA 3305 or MGT 4303.